 - Add the dried cornbread cubes and mix in gently.
 Add the cranberries, parsley, thyme, and the beaten egg and milk.
 Mix gently.

-- Spoon dressing into a 2-3 quart casserole or gratin dish.
+- Spoon dressing into a 3 quart casserole or gratin dish.
 Cover with foil.
-Bake in a pre-heated 350 degree oven for 35-40 minutes, then uncover and bake an additional 10 minutes for a golden top.
+Bake in a pre-heated 350 degree oven for 30-35 minutes, then uncover and bake an additional 10 minutes for a golden top if desired (but it’s great without for a more moist dressing).

 The pan I use is a 6 quart All Clad stainless steel saute pan.
 It’s a handy size for cooking larger quantities without crowding.